 Do your products come with a warranty?

-All of our machines come with a 1 year manufacturer warranty.
+All of our machines come with a 1 year manufacturer warranty (unless otherwise stated in the product manual.
 See our Service page for more details.

 Do you take trade-in product that I can use toward a new purchase?